Complete Guide to Logging in Golang with slog

 FAQs

-Where to place the logger when logging with slog?
+Where should I place the logger in my Golang logging setup?